 What is a house deposit?

 A house or home deposit (aka equity deposit) is the amount you will contribute to paying for your house.
-For example, if you want to buy a $800,000 house with a 20% equity deposit, you need to have $160,000 available as savings.
+For example, if you want to buy a $800,000 house with a 20% equity deposit, you need to have $160,000 available.
 The home loan covers the other $640,000 of the purchase price.

 It’s easy to get confused between the equity deposit and the purchase deposit, which is paid when you sign a sale and purchase agreement.
 This diagram shows the typical progress of a house sale and how the two deposits work together.

-How much is a typical first home deposit?
+How much is a typical first house deposit?

 From your point of view, having a deposit of 20% or more comes with three significant benefits.